decurtoidiaz/ce4/README.md

           year = "2020",
         }

-To run the scripts, you need imagemagick on your system:
+To run the scripts (ce4/utils), you need imagemagick on your system:

 	$ sudo apt-get install imagemagick